Contact Improv As A Way Of Moving

 Accordingly, it suggests instead looking for what you can do that allows things to work well, a balance between active and receptive.

 The emphasis is on sensing and responding to your situation, including what is going on within yourself as well as how you are being influenced by your partners.

 Development and balancing of these two modes - responding to your own situation without excluding what's happening with your partner, and vice versa - seems to be an (the?) essential collaborative improvisation skill, a focus that is worthwhile in far-reaching ways.
-(See Ensemble Improvisation's Essential Ingredients for a brief, direct statement of this principle.)
+(See Ensemble Improvisation's Essential Ingredients for a statement of this principle.)

 It's often tempting to reduce the cooperative uncertainty by resorting to patterns, like going through lift and falling sequences, or practicing one of the five rhythms, or taking or giving away control, or whatever.
 Resorting to patterns can be useful to engage what you expect, but it foregoes an extraordinary opportunity offered in collaborative improvisation, like CI: learning to mutually discover qualities within each dance, and its overall shape, that best suits your partnership in each moment.